-The following tables sets forth by level, the Plan's financial assets at fair value as of December 31, 2011 and 2010.
+The following tables sets forth by level, the Plan's financial assets at fair value as of December 31, 2012 and 2011.
 Assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
 The Company's assessment of the significance of a particular input to the fair value measurement requires judgment, and may affect the valuation of fair value assets and liabilities and their placement within the fair value hierarchy levels.
-There were no transfers between level 1, 2 or 3 during 2011 and 2010.
+The method described above may produce a fair value that may not be indicative of net realizable value or reflective of future fair value.
+There were no transfers between fair value levels during 2012 and 2011.